Survivorship Life Insurance: Versatile Planning Strategy

 Versatile planning strategy

 Survivorship life insurance was designed to do one job very well – namely, provide liquid funds to pay estate taxes upon the death of the second spouse.
 This was a valuable benefit for many modestly wealth couples until January 1, 2010, when Congress greatly increased the applicable exclusion amount.
-In 2015, estates up to $5,430,000 per person ($10,860,000 for a married couple) can avoid federal estate tax.
-Clients who no longer meet that threshold may no longer see the value of survivorship life insurance.
+For 2017, estates up to $5,490.000 per person, and $10,980,000 for a married couple (2018, estates up to $5.6 million and $11.2 million for married couples) can avoid federal estate tax.

 However, you have an opportunity to change this thinking.
 Survivorship life insurance is a versatile planning strategy with many uses beyond estate taxes.
 It is often the most affordable way for a couple to acquire permanent life insurance with confidence that the death benefit will be paid at the second death, regardless of how long they live, as long as the required premiums are paid.
 Affordable premiums also help to increase cash value, which a couple can use for diverse lifetime planning needs.